-In a data-driven society, there will always be an incredible amount of emphasis placed on a student’s test scores.
+There will always be an incredible amount of emphasis placed on a student’s test scores in a data-driven society.
 The climate surrounding tests and assessment is known to induce uncertainty and fear.
-This is particularly so in tests that carry a huge amount of significance for a student’s future.
+This is particularly so in tests that carry a tremendous amount of significance for a student’s future.

-These concerns kick into focus a very important priority: how do you cope with disappointing results of high-stakes testing.
-First, though, is to identify the causes that create these unwanted consequences.
+These concerns kick into focus a critical priority: how do you cope with disappointing results of high-stakes testing.
+The first, though, is to identify the causes that create these unwanted consequences.

 Parents of students should take care not to trivialise the anxieties testing can create.
-A recent Mumsnet survey that looked at test related stress in teenagers has found that almost two out of three parents, (out of a pool of 1,500 respondents), who participated were concerned about the mental health of their children.
+A recent Mumsnet survey that looked at test-related stress in teenagers has found that almost two out of three parents (out of a pool of 1,500 respondents) who participated were concerned about their children’s mental health.

-Parents cited that one of the major causes of exam stress (31 per cent) was put down to the pressure to achieve good results.
-Pressure over performance was found to exceed that from other sources, such as social media.
+Parents cited that who put down one of the significant causes of exam stress (31 per cent) to the pressure to achieve good results.
+Who found pressure over performance to exceed that from other sources, such as social media.

 The British Psychological Society has identified three elements of anxiety related to testing.

-- Negative thinking patterns including self-condemning statements.
-One of the serious consequences of deprecating self-talk is that it negatively affects a student’s cognitive ability.
+- Negative thinking patterns, including self-condemning statements.
+One of the severe consequences of deprecating self-talk is that it negatively affects a student’s cognitive ability.